Saturday, November 23, 2019

 It's Hollywood time!

-I am taking a quick break from my ST gaming to share something special.
-Well, it's only special for one reason - I shall let you guys decide what that is - Atari Legend has a FANTASTIC YouTube channel run by Maarten Martens.
-This channel is host to some of the most professionally produced content.
-Actually, it's on another level compared to other channels.
+I'm taking a break from my ST gaming to share something special.
+Well, it's only special for one reason - I shall let you guys decide what that is - Atari Legend has a YouTube channel run by Maarten Martens.
+This channel has the most professionally produced content.
+Actually, it's on another level compared to most channels.

-Anyhow, it shocked me to discover that many Atari ST gamers don't know about his channel.
-And you should!
+It shocked me that many Atari ST gamers don't know about his channel.
 Maarten has a fantastic sense of humour which is equally matched by his video production skills.
 Everything always comes together for an excellent presentation.
-I hope you will enjoy this video as much as I enjoyed taking a small part in it.
+I hope you will enjoy this video as much as I enjoyed participating.

 Saturday, November 09, 2019